emmanuelcormier/bigiq/docs/class1/module4/lab1.rst

 23. You can assign the licenses to managed devices or unmanaged devices from BIG-IQ

-For this lab, you should avoid giving licenses to BIG-IP01 or BIG-IP02 until after you have completed the other workflows.
-If you want to test managed device licensing, you can use BIG-IP03, but the lab guide will use BIG-IP04 and unmanaged licensing.

-Select Unmanaged Device
+For this lab, we will use PAR-vBIGIP01 as an unmanaged device.

+- Select *Unmanaged Device*
-- IP Address: 10.1.1.9
+- IP Address: 10.1.1.15
 - Username: admin
 - Password: admin